Ultim8Xeno/2DOpenGLRendererExamples/README.md

 # About

-This renderer written in C++ has capabilities to render quads, lines, textures, and text (coloured or rotated).
+This renderer written in C++ has capabilities to render basic 2d textures.

 # Installation